Hearst Opinion Writing Competition Winners Named

 NEWS RELEASE

-KENDALL WRIGHT, Arizona State University, fifth place, $600 scholarship
+WESTON PHIPPEN, Arizona State University, fourth place, $1,000 scholarship

-PAUL SCHRODT, Northwestern University, sixth place, $500 scholarship
+JEREMY GORDON, Northwestern University, fifth place, $1,000 scholarship

-The Hearst Journalism Awards Program is conducted under the auspices of accredited schools of the Association of Schools of Journalism and Mass Communication, and fully funded and administered by the William Randolph Hearst Foundation.
-It consists of six monthly writing competitions, three photojournalism competitions, four broadcast news competitions and one multimedia competition, with Championship finals in all divisions except multimedia.
-The program awards more than $550,000 in scholarships and grants annually.
+The Hearst Journalism Awards Program is conducted under the auspices of accredited schools of the Association of Schools of Journalism and Mass Communication and fully funded and administered by the William Randolph Hearst Foundation.
+It consists of six monthly writing competitions, three photojournalism competitions, three broadcast news competitions and two multimedia competitions, with Championship finals in all divisions.
+The program awards up to $500,000 in scholarships and grants annually.

-There were a record 142 students from 75 universities who participated in the program’s first competition of this academic year.
-Samples of winning work can be viewed in the monthly winners section of our website, www.hearstawards.org, which is updated shortly after each competition.
+There were 140 students from a record 79 universities who participated in the program’s first competition of this academic year.
+Samples of winning work can be viewed in the monthly winners section of the Web site, which is updated shortly after each competition.

 Contact: